 SIGCSE's Committee Initiative encourages all SIGCSE members to participate in substantive discussions on areas of community interest, with the goals of investigating topics in depth and culminating with substantive reports.

 The SIGCSE Board expects that SIGCSE Committees will emerge from on-going discussions, interests, and concerns of the membership.
-The main criteria are that
+To form a SIGCSE Committee a proposal is sent to the SIGCSE Board for approval.
+The main criteria are that:

 - a Committee addresses a need or issue expressed by several members of the SIGCSE community;

-- the Committee have a well-defined, clear focus; and
+- the Committee has a well-defined, clear focus;

 - appropriate facilitators are identified to guide Committee deliberations.